 If you’re wondering can you freeze leftover Halloween candy, the answer is YES!

 Freezing Halloween candy:

+The freezing method will also help you to monitor candy consumption.
 It’s easier for kids (or you) to eat three Snickers out of a bag then to wait for the same three to thaw before you eat them.
+(BONUS!)

-4. Cook or bake with the Halloween candy.
+#4: Cook or bake with the Halloween candy.

 There are so many great recipes out there for using Halloween candy — from candy bars to Red Hots and even those traditional candy corns.